grondilu/fla.sh/README.md

 # Fork notes

-This fork will change the following :
+The goal of this fork is to make the following changes :

 - cleaner code
 - more extensive use of bash features